quipucords/quipudocs/source/configure.rst

    - If the browser window is running on the same system as the server and you used the default port of ``9443`` for the server, the URL is ``https://localhost:9433/admin``.
    - If the browser window is running on a remote system, or if it is on the same system but you changed the default HTTPS port, enter the URL in the following format: ``https://ip_address:port/admin``.
 For example, if the IP address for the server is 192.0.2.0 and the port is remapped to ``8443``, you would enter ``https://192.0.2.0:8443/admin`` in the browser window.

-2. In the resulting web page that contains the Quipucords administrative login dialog box, enter the default user name ``admin`` and the default password ``pass`` to log in to the Quipucords server.
+2. In the resulting web page that contains the Quipucords administrative login dialog box, enter the default user name ``admin`` and the default password ``qpcpassw0rd`` to log in to the Quipucords server.

 3. Click **Change password** to enter a new password for the Quipucords server.
 Record the new password in an enterprise password management solution or other password management tool, as determined by the best practices for your organization.